 Mt Gibson Quartz Ridge campground is open to visitors by booking between April and October, weather and road conditions permitting.
 The road is suitable for 4WD vehicles only.
 Please contact Mt Gibson Wildlife Sanctuary for up-to-date information on road conditions.

-Mt Gibson is located 367 km (5 hours) from Perth or 104 km (1.5 hours) from Wubin, travelling along the Great Northern Highway to the signposted turnoff 73km north of Wubin.
+Mt Gibson is located 367 kilometres (approximately five hours) from Perth or 104 kilometres (1.5 hours) from Wubin, travelling along the Great Northern Highway to the signposted turnoff 73 kilometres north of Wubin.
 A map to the campground will be provided on booking.